ANZPOP is the only IAPOP recognised training program in Australia. They run two Processwork training programs:

 Processwork Diploma – this is the highest Processwork qualification and can only be taught in IAPOP recognised programs.
 It is a minimum of four years full-time study, although the majority of students study part-time and therefore take longer than four years.
 The personal development of the student is central to the program and so time-frames of completion are inherently unpredictable.

-Here you can find a brief history of Processwork, an international directory of Certified Processwork Practitioners, list of published books, collection of student theses covering a very broad range of topics and applications, a great glossary of Processwork terms, some videos about Processwork (although a search in YouTube will return better results), a bibliography of research work referencing Arnold Mindell’s work, a list of IAPOP recognised Processwork training programs, and information about some of the different applications; clinical work, coma, WorldWork, Deep Democracy, Leadership and Facilitation.
+Here you can find a brief history of Processwork, an international directory of Certified Processwork Practitioners, list of published books, collection of student theses covering a very broad range of topics and applications, a great glossary of Processwork terms, a bibliography of research work referencing Arnold Mindell’s work, a list of IAPOP recognised Processwork training programs, and information about some of the different applications; clinical work, coma, WorldWork, Deep Democracy, Leadership and Facilitation.

 This whole site is just a fabulous treasure trove of articles, information, books, and videos created by Arny and Amy.
 You can also find out about their upcoming workshops around the world, search for book and articles translated into your native language, or sign up to their mailing list.